Tell Me About Duncan United Church

 Do I have to join to attend?

 As a community inclusive of diversity, all are welcome to join in worship, including the sacrament of communion.
 If you wish to formally join us there will be an opportunity about once a year to join by confirmation, profession of faith or transfer of membership – speak with the minister or the office.
+Our services can be enjoyed in person or through zoom or on our Youtube site.
+Links may be found on our Facebook page as well.

 What happens on a Sunday morning?